-Protected areas are designated if they require special protection under other European legislation.
+Protected areas were designated as such if they required special protection under other European legislation.

 These comprise areas designated for drinking water production, Natura 2000, recreation and food production.
 Protected areas often do not cover the entire water body, but specific zones within it.